syaiful9507/canvas/.github/SPONSORS.md

 [Canvas](https://trycanvas.app) is a freely available, open source project that gives something back to the greater [Laravel](https://laravel.com) community.
-Since blog platforms dominate so much of the Internet today, it makes sense that there should be a simple, easy-to-use package that can drop into your application with little to no effort.
+Since blog platforms dominate so much of the Internet today, it makes sense that there should be a simple, easy-to-use package that can drop into your application with minimal effort.

 **Financial contributions will never be required to maintain this project**, they are however very much appreciated .
 If you've ever used Canvas in your daily work, either personally or professionally, and feel that it has made your